guitsaru/draco/README.md

 class Visible < Draco::Component; end
 ```

-`Visible` is an example of a label component.
+`Visible` is an example of a tag component.
 An entity either has it, or it doesn't.
 We can also associate data with our
 components.

 ```ruby